Rising-Stars-by-Sunshine/csecon206-Wanlin-FinalProject/README.md

 3. Provide the definition of efficiency and fairness when evaluating the game.<br>

 - Reversion of problem set 2:<br>
-For the revision, I address the comment provided by Prof.Luyao point by point:

 1. Clean all the red logs in the overleaf documents.
 2. Provide page numbers when citing the book for definition and theorem.
 3. Embed the complied PDF in the spotlight part for an easy access of my overleaf content.